wp-plugins/post-status-menu-items/readme.txt

 1. Upload the "post-status-menu-items" folder to the `/wp-content/plugins/` directory of your WordPress site.
 1. Activate the plugin, "Post Status Menu Items" through the "Plugins" menu in WordPress

+**OR**

+1. From the Dashboard, go to Plugins > Add New.
+1. Search for "Post Status Menu Items."
+1. Click "Install."
+1. Click "Activate."

 == Frequently Asked Questions ==